This is the first installation in a four-part series. To read more on this topic, check out Parts 2, 3 and 4.

-For the vast majority of brands out there to shift the balance of power in a product line review—meaning you’re steering the conversation instead of the retailer pummeling you—you have to tell the buyer things they don’t know.
+For the vast majority of brands out there to shift the balance of power in a product line review—meaning you’re steering the conversation instead of the retailer pummeling you—you have to tell the buyer things, they don’t know.
 Your strategy should always be to go into a PLR knowing more than the buyer does about a category, and definitely knowing more than your competition.

 SELL SOLUTIONS, NOT PRODUCTS

 Knowledge, however, is only one side of the coin.
 The flip side is being able to use that knowledge to offer solutions.
 Think about it.
 Companies show up on retailers’ doorsteps every day, announcing why the features of “Brand X” are superior.
 And maybe they are.
 But who cares?
-What retailers want to know is how you’ll use those features to bring more consumers into their stores and online and help them sell more product.
+What retailers want to know is how you’ll use those features to bring more consumers into their stores and online and help them sell more products.
 Period.